spacedogXYZ/common-cause-share/_posts/2021-01-19-americans-chose-a-new-chapter.md

 share_header: You're almost done!
 share_subhead: Use these sharing tools to spread the word
 share_text: Despite attempts to override the will of the people, our voices were heard and our votes counted.
-As our new president is sworn in, we’re ready to stand together to tackle the challenges we face as a nation and restore our health and economy.
+A new president was sworn in, and now we’re ready to stand together to tackle the challenges we face as a nation and restore our health and economy.
 share_image: /assets/uploads/thumbnail_cc_newpath_fbtw_en.png
 ---